 You can configure up to five TOTP-based authenticators (like Google Authenticator, Twilio Authy, etc.) in order to access your account without using your phone number.

-- To add an authenticator to your Ramp account, first open your profile.
-Click the gear on the bottom left of your screen
+- To add an authenticator to your Ramp account, first go to Settings > Personal Settings

 Next, begin enrollment.